The majority of expert videos are not as engaging as they should be. Why?

 Before hitting the record button

-There are two things there are paramount for an expert to be engaging during a video interview:
+There are two things there are paramount for an expert to engage the viewer:

 - Instill confidence